patrickanyanwu/Tech-Tapestry/README.md

 <h3>Uploading the file to a host</h3>

 I used Render to host my flask server and made a postreSQL database to work with it.
-Gunicorn was used to point the host to the main.py
+Gunicorn was used to point the host to the main.py as shown in the Procfile document.

 <h3>Running the file</h3>